• the firm

 Maritime Law

 In the United States, maritime law is expressly written into the Constitution.
 Under Article III, Section 2.
 U.S. Federal Courts are given jurisdiction over "all cases of admiralty and maritime jurisdiction."
-Admiralty jurisdiction and maritime law apply legal concepts and doctrines that are unique in nature... and in some cases, exclusively maritime.
-One of the unusual and sometimes controversial features of maritime law is limitation of liability.
+Admiralty jurisdiction and maritime law apply legal concepts and doctrines that are unique in nature... and in some cases, exclusively maritime. (in addition to the element of admiralty jurisdiction that comes with Article III federal courts, cruise ships introduce the additional element of jurisdiction over crimes at sea).

 Video can’t be displayed